spectrahook/PacketSpy/README.md

 # 📦 Growtopia Packet Logger (GrowLauncher)

 Logs all sent packets in Growtopia using GrowLauncher.
 Captured packets are written to `Packet.lua` as clean, executable commands.
+AND READ THE LICENSE TOO

 ## 🦴 Script
 ```lua